Dash-Lambda/Eso/README.md

 * [Malbolge](https://esolangs.org/wiki/Malbolge) (... ... ... ...
 We'll see...)

 ## Design of Eso
-Eso actually started out as a simple, single functional-style BrainFuck interpreter.
+As I mentioned earlier, Eso started out as a simple, single functional-style BrainFuck interpreter.
 Since then it's gotten...
 Complicated.
 Though I prefer the word "sophisticated".

 To clarify what is meant by "Functional Esoteric Language Interpreter": All of the language components (with the sole exception of the Scala component) are purely functional.
 The user interface is not purely functional, but its structure borrows a lot from functional style.